Looking for the Best Spinning Reels For Bass?

 The gears have been upgraded to the Shimano Hagene gear system, which gives the reel more strength to chase that bigger bass with larger baits.

 The Sedona has a satisfying feel when fishing.
-At the budget price point and with the upgrades, this reel is a great option for the budget-minded and is why it is one of the best spinning reels for bass fishing and also one of my favorite Shimano spinning reels.
+At the budget price point and with the upgrades, this fishing reel is a great option for the budget-minded, and is why it is one of the best reels for bass fishing and also one of my favorite Shimano spinning reels.

 Penn Battle II